remix-run/react-router/docs/routers/picking-a-router.md

 - [`<BrowserRouter>`][browserrouter]
 - [`<MemoryRouter>`][memoryrouter]
 - [`<HashRouter>`][hashrouter]
-- [`<NativeRouter>`][nativerouter]
 - [`<StaticRouter>`][staticrouter]

-We recommend updating your app to use one of the new routers from 6.4.
-The data APIs are currently not supported in React Native, but should be eventually.
+We recommend updating your app to use one of the new routers from 6.4+.

 The easiest way to quickly update to a v6.4 is to get the help from [`createRoutesFromElements`][createroutesfromelements] so you don't need to convert your `<Route>` elements to route objects.